MelanieWinter/gameify/README.md

 Before you start, make sure you have the following:

 - **Node.js:** Gameify is built on Node.js.
 If you don't have it installed, you can download it [here](https://nodejs.org/en).
-- **MongoDB:** Gameify uses MongoDB to sotre your magical journey.
+- **MongoDB:** Gameify uses MongoDB to store your magical journey.
 You can install MongoDB by following the instructions [here](https://www.mongodb.com/docs/manual/installation/).

 ### Installation
 1. **Clone the respository:**